H.R. 4016: Department of Defense Appropriations Act, 2026

 1

-H.R.
-4016 includes four explicit reductions totaling $8.75 billion: $3 billion tied to what the bill calls H.R.
-1 efficiencies, $1 billion for bulk fuel rates, $3.75 billion tied to Department of Government Efficiency cooperation, and $1 billion for general management efficiencies.
+The bill writes in four reductions totaling $8.75 billion: $3 billion tied to what the bill calls H.R.
+1 efficiencies, $1 billion from favorable bulk fuel rates, $3.75 billion from Department of Government Efficiency cooperation, and $1 billion from management improvements.
+None of it can come from intelligence accounts.

 2

-The Defense Secretary could transfer up to $6 billion, with Office of Management and Budget approval, for higher-priority unforeseen military needs.
-Congress must be notified, and most reprogramming is paused until the Pentagon submits a baseline report.
+The Defense Secretary could move up to $6 billion between accounts, with White House budget office approval, for higher-priority unforeseen military needs.
+Congress must be notified, and most reprogramming is frozen until the Pentagon submits a baseline report within 60 days.

 3